DC1one/Human-Object-Scene-Interaction/readme.md

 3. rgb_overlay.py	# Draws skeletons on videos
 4. hoi.py		# Creates interaction overlays
 5. project_utils.py	# Contains all helper functions
+6.
 All outputs are saved automatically under /outputs.
 The data folder contains the PKU-MMD dataset of case “A01N09”.
-If you want to visualize any other case, please download data from PKU-MMD dataset and paste in the respective folders.

 ## Setup Instructions

 ### 1. Install Required Packages
 Run the following command in your terminal or virtual environment:

 ```bash
 pip install numpy opencv-python matplotlib pyyaml ultralytics torch
 ```
 This installs all required dependencies.

 ### 2. Edit Configuration
-Open [`config/settings.yaml`](config/settings.yaml) to set dataset paths and case name, "A01N09" To process another case simply change the value.
+Open [`config/settings.yaml`](config/settings.yaml) to set dataset paths and case name, "A01N09", To process another case simply change the value and tune the camera principal and focal length points according to the case you want to visualize.

 ```yaml
 case: "A01N09"